muratkrty/pepper-robot-tutorials/README.md

 # pepper-scripts
-This repository contains the pepper robot scripts for tutorials in Adaptive System and Machine Learning in Robotics Seminar.
+This repository contains the pepper robot scripts for tutorials in Adaptive System and Machine Learning in Robotics Seminar

 ## qiBullet